Who is a Sales Technician?

 -

-- Internships: Seek internships in sales or technical roles to gain practical experience.
+- Gain Experience: Seek internships or entry-level positions in sales or technical support to gain practical experience.

 -